 Approach to Therapy & Supervision

 Welcome to Mind Point Psychotherapy, PLLC!
-As a licensed psychotherapist and AAMFT Approved Supervisor, I integrate a process-oriented existential-humanistic approach to therapy and clinical supervision.
+As a licensed psychotherapist and AAMFT Approved Supervisor, I integrate a process-focused existential-humanistic approach to therapy and clinical supervision.
 My approach couples systemic theories with existential-humanistic psychology to consider lifespan development, identity, cultural, relational, historical, and systemic influences.
 I emphasize the importance of thinking critically about the values and ethics our worldview comprises - with attention to how values and ethics show relationally.

 My Embrace of Innovation

 According to Mahoney (1991), increasing numbers of individuals report novel ways of knowing and experiencing their lives, selves, and relationships as expressed through consciousness, affect, personal identity, and intentionality.
 What Mahoney described as an axial shift in human understanding has expanded exponentially in the last three decades - influencing the domains of experience, story, and action (Gilligan & Price, 1993) that comprise contemporary culture.
 This shift has significant implications for the advancement of theory and practice.
 An embrace of Innovation in praxis is at the forefront of my supervision and clinical work.
-I encourage innovative work as a contribution to the expanding cultural climate of clinical practice.
+I encourage innovative work as a contribution to the sustainability of clinical practice.

 Process-Oriented